mlrun/mlrun/docs/concepts/alerts.md

 - CONCEPT_DRIFT_SUSPECTED &mdash; A suspected change, over time, of  statistical properties of the target variable (what the model is predicting).
 See {ref}`monitoring-overview`.
 - MODEL_PERFORMANCE_DETECTED &mdash; A detected change of the overall model performance and/or feature-level performance.
 See {ref}`monitoring-overview`.
 - MODEL_PERFORMANCE_SUSPECTED &mdash; A suspected change of the overall model performance and/or feature-level performance.
 See {ref}`monitoring-overview`.
-- MODEL_SERVING_PERFORMANCE_DETECTED &mdash; A detected change in how much time the prediction takes (i.e. the latency, measured in time units)
+- MODEL_SERVING_PERFORMANCE_DETECTED &mdash; A detected change in how much time the prediction takes (i.e. the latency, measured in time units).
-- MODEL_SERVING_PERFORMANCE_SUSPECTED &mdash; A suspected change in how much time the prediction takes (i.e. the latency, measured in time units)
+- MODEL_SERVING_PERFORMANCE_SUSPECTED &mdash; A suspected change in how much time the prediction takes (i.e. the latency, measured in time units).
 - MM_APP_ANOMALY_DETECTED &mdash;
 - MM_APP_ANOMALY_SUSPECTED &mdash;
 - FAILED &mdash; The job failed.